Alba Menéndez Pereda

 PRESENTATIONS

-“The Coricancha: Architecture of the Inca Sacred.”
-College Art Association Annual Conference, New York (16 February 2023)
+College Art Association Annual Conference, New York (February 2023)

-“Performing History: Landscapes as Multisensorial Archives in the Inca Empire.”
-(Re)thinking Landscape: Ways of Knowing / Ways of Being Conference, Yale University, New Haven (30 September 2022)
+(Re)thinking Landscape: Ways of Knowing / Ways of Being Conference, Yale University, New Haven (September 2022)

-“Beginning to Hear the Coricancha: Fine-Tuning our Knowledge of Inca Elite Ceremonies.”
-Sound, Space and the Aesthetics of the Sublime Conference, Stanford University, Stanford (21-22 May 2022)
+Sound, Space and the Aesthetics of the Sublime Conference, Center for Computer Research in Music and Acoustics, Stanford University, Stanford (May 2022)

 AWARDS